karilaa-dev/dev260_fall_2025/assignments/week-5-browser-navigation-system/BrowserNavigationSystem/ASSIGNMENT_NOTES.md

 **Breakdown:**

-- Understanding the assignment: [X hours]
+- Understanding the assignment: 30 minutes
-- Implementing the 6 methods: [X hours]
+- Implementing the 6 methods: 30 minutes
-- Testing and debugging: [X hours]
+- Testing and debugging: 15 minutes
-- Writing these notes: [X hours]
+- Writing these notes: xxxxxx

 **Most time-consuming part:** [Which aspect took the longest and why]